alannzxd/AlanBails-Legacy/README.md

 </div>

-AlanBails-Vegacy adalah library berbasis Node.js yang memanfaatkan protokol WhatsApp Web melalui Baileys.
-Proyek ini merupakan hasil modifikasi dari Whiskey Baileys dengan fokus pada stabilitas, performa tinggi, dan dukungan penuh terhadap fitur-fitur WhatsApp Multi-Device (MD).
+AlanBails-Legacy is a Node.js based library that leverages the WhatsApp Web protocol via Baileys.
+This project is a modification of Whiskey Baileys with a focus on stability, high performance, and full support for WhatsApp Multi-Device (MD) features.

 Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
 Not running Selenium or Chromimum saves you like **half a gig** of ram :/